I was addicted to it like it was Heisenberg’s blue meth.

 Luckily for me there are 3 things that can help you fill the vacuum once you swear off newspapers and TV .

 2. Longform Articles (recommended via Instapaper)

-Here is how I get my ‘News’ now : I follow about a 100 smart, articulate, well informed people on twitter who keep me posted on anything worthwhile in real time and with fewer words and with less of an ‘agenda’ or angle (paid media is a not an urban legend).
+Here is how I get my ‘News’ now : I follow about ~100 smart, articulate, well informed people on twitter who keep me posted on anything worthwhile in real time and with fewer words and with less of an ‘agenda’ or angle.
 And Longform Articles and Podcasts allow me to delve deep into a subject much better than a 300 poorly crafted editorial.
 A 2000 word essay allows for the talented writer to really get into the nuts and bolts of a subject.
 Current best example: Caravan Magazine’s fantastic essays.
 And when it comes to Podcasts, the well-designed Instacast app on iOS allows me to get to podcasts that are very good in quality and content.
 Favourites currently are NPR’s ‘Planet Money’ Podcast and Slate magazine’s ‘Culture Gabfest’.